caps-tum/qmpi/readme.md

 export TOOLS=<path_to_qmpi_directory>/tool_examples/very_simple_tool/very_simple_tool.so:<path_to_qmpi_directory>/tool_examples/mpiP_refactored/libmpiP.so
 ```

+## Context Seperation
+QMPI allows multiple execution of the same tool file in a single tool-chain.
+In order to achieve this the path to the tool file should be added to the TOOLS environment varible multiple times as if one would add different tool paths.
+To make sure your tool supports context seperation feature there are extra requirements that must be satisfied by the tools.

+### Tool Design for Context Seperation

 ## Limitations
 - Currently only support shared object (.so) based dynamic library tools
 - Only supports linux system (and macOS), Windows is not supported.